-What is WEST?
+- What is WEST?

 WEST is the Western Regional Storage Trust, a collaborative, distributed, retrospective print journal archiving program supported by academic libraries and library consortia in the Western region of the United States.

-What are the goals and benefits of WEST?
+- What are the goals and benefits of WEST?

-The goals for WEST are to
+The goals and benefits of WEST are to:

-- Preserve the scholarly print record (for journals in the initial phase)
+- Preserve the scholarly print journal record

 - Provide access, when needed, to the scholarly print record

 - Facilitate space reclamation in WEST library and storage facilities